rastafaninplakeibol/BuildExpoApk/README.md

 ````
 $ expo build:android
 ````
 During the process, expo will take care of creating a unique keystore for your APK.
+You don't really need to wait for the build to be completed, you just have to tell expo to create the keystore, which is done at the beginning of the build process.

 You'll need to provide these informations in the json file, which will be parsed at the beginning of the process:
 ````